 Name: Tom Harrison

-Position: Professor of infectious diseases and medicine; Joint head of the Infection and Immunity Research Centre
+Position: Professor of Infectious Diseases and Medicine; Joint Director of Infection and Immunity Research Institute

 Tel +44(0)20 8725 0447

 Cryptococcal meningitis, tuberculosis - chemotherapy and drug resistance, systemic fungal infection, antifungal chemotherapy, clinical research, global health.